ludaban22/NewsBotClassProject/README.md

 1. Environment & Dependency Setup

 •	Consolidated dependencies into a clean requirements.txt with relaxed version ranges to avoid resolver conflicts (kept langchain and langchain-community in the same 0.3.x band).
 •	Centralized secrets in .env (OPENAI_API_KEY, TAVILY_API_KEY, ALPHAVANTAGE_API_KEY, NEWSAPI_API_KEY) and loaded them with load_dotenv.
+[API secrets need to be loaded into a .env file]
-•	Removed notebook-only code (get_ipython, %pip) from the rough Jupyter Notebook file using VS Code to ensure clean app runs.
+•	Removed notebook-only code (e.g., get_ipython, %pip) from the rough Jupyter Notebook file using VS Code to ensure clean app runs.

 2. Category-Aware Routing (LangGraph)